 Dale Paul Melvin is a Michigan man who was taken into custody outside the U.S. Supreme Court in Washington, D.C. after the U.S. Capitol Police investigated his “suspicious vehicle.”
 The 55-year-old Melvin is from Kimball, Michigan, the Capitol Police said on Twitter.
 The incident occurred the morning of Tuesday, October 5, 2021.

-The Capitol Police tweeted prior to Melvin being taken into custody, “We are investigating a suspicious vehicle in front of the Supreme Court along First Street, NE.
+The Capitol Police tweeted prior to Melvin being taken into custody in October, “We are investigating a suspicious vehicle in front of the Supreme Court along First Street, NE.
 Please stay away from the area.”
 The Supreme Court continued its normal business while police investigated.
 The court’s new session began on Monday, October 4, 2021.
 The court is expected to hear cases on several major issues, including abortion, guns and religious rights.

 Melvin was charged with failure to obey and assault on a police officer, the U.S. Capitol Police said in a press release.
 Police said in the statement that Melvin refused to leave the area of the Supreme Court.
 According to the press release, “In August, the same man came to the Capitol Complex and made concerning statements.”
 Further details about that incident were not immediately available.